ysmohan/World_of_planktons/README.md

 # World_of_planktons
-Challenge data for the segmentation tutorial
+Challenge data for the image segmentation tutorial